China University of Technology

-China University of Technology (CUTe; 中國科技大學 (Tiong-kok Kho-ki Tāi-ha̍k)) is a private university in Taipei, Taiwan.
+China University of Technology (CUTe; 中國科技大學 (Zhōngguó Kējì Dàxué)) is a private university in Taipei, Taiwan.
 The original campus is situated in Taipei's Wenshan District on five hectares of land.
-Since 2000, the owner has opened a second campus on 14 hectares of land in the Hukou township of Hsinchu County, Taiwan.
+Since 2000, it has operated a second campus on 14 hectares of land in the Hukou township of Hsinchu County, Taiwan.

 History

 CUTe was founded in 1965 as Chinese Municipal Vocational School.
 In 1983, the school was renamed to China Junior College of Industrial and Commercial Management.
 In 2000, the school was renamed again as Chung Kuo Institute of Technology.
 Finally, in 2005 the school was elevated to university status and on 1 August of the same year, it was renamed China University of Technology.